rafilo/sherry-wen-2024-phase-2/README.md

 ## What is Web Crafter?
 Web Crafter is a low-code desktop website building platform aimed to help people who don't know website programming to build their website by drag and drop.

+---

+## ✨ One thing that I'm proud of the project
+  - it takes the advantage of using already existing website building library for react `craft.js`!

+---

 ## Tech stacks
 The main Tech stacks we are using in this project are listed below: